SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.20.0-rc.2 =
+= 2.20.0-rc.3 =

-(2020/01/29) Improved the handling of inherited options in the Document SSO metabox.
-Moved all methods from WpssoJsonSchema to the WpssoSchema class in WPSSO Core v6.18.0.
+(2020/01/29) Added a new "Software App Subject Information" section to the Document SSO metabox.

 = 2.19.1 =